itz-me-ZaPPeX/xfce4-gamemode/README.md

 --info, -i                   Utility information --help, -h                   Help
---edit, -ed                  Editing configuration files --keybind, -k                Designed to enable/disable the XFCE4-GAMEMODE with one key combination (works by recognizing the activity of the utility)
+--edit, -ed                  Editing configuration files --keybind, -k                Enables/disables the utility depending on its state (may be useful for creating a keyboard shortcut)

 Utility management: